alexarch21/history-explorer-card/README.md

   sensor.rain_amount:
     type: bar
     color: '#3e95cd'
-    interval: 10m     # Default interval for this entity can be 10m, hourly or daily
+    interval: 10m     # Default interval for this entity can be 10m, hourly, daily or monthly
 ```

 Bar graphs can be manually added in the YAML too.
 Multiple entities can be combined into a single graph.
 The bars for each entity will then be displayed side by side: